This article aims at resolving connection issues with your scanner.

 If the device manager doesn’t show your scanner as an Artec device, follow these instructions to ensure that you have properly installed the drivers on your PC.

-Step 2: check the scanner status in the Artec Installation Center
+Step 2: check the scanner status in the Artec Installation Center application

 - Ensure the folder contains at least two files (with extensions *.corr and *.add)

-Artec Studio privileges
+Step 4: check Artec Studio admin privileges

-If you’re using a desktop PC, use the ports located on back side of your machine rather than those on the front (the rear ports usually offer more stable/reliable performance).
+If you’re using a desktop PC, use the ports located on the rear side of your machine rather than those on the front (the rear ports usually offer more stable/reliable performance).